Sage/carbon/docs/guides/storybook.md

 * **`showSingleThemeButton`**  –  A `boolean` (default `true`), specifying whether to display the single theme button when there's only one theme available.

 ## Reminder
-Make sure every theme object has a `name` property
+Make sure every theme object has a `name` property.